WeShap: Weak Supervision Source Evaluation with Shapley Values: Experiments

 For fine-grained revision, we adjust threshold $\theta$ for muting LF outputs (as described in Section \ref{sec:use-cases}) for WeShap-F, and threshold $\alpha$ for perturbing train losses for SIF-F (which serves a similar purpose as $\theta$ for WeShap, as elaborated in \cite{zhang2022understanding}).
 We optimize these thresholds to maximize the PWS pipeline's accuracy on the validation dataset using Optuna with a TPE Sampler for 100 trials.

-Each experiment is repeated 5 times with different seeds, and the average downstream model's accuracy on the test set is reported.
 Additionally, we include two baselines for comparison: the \textit{Base} method reflects the downstream model's accuracy without any revision, while the \textit{Golden} method showcases the downstream model's accuracy when trained on golden training labels without weak supervision.
 These baselines provide insight into the performance of specific revision methods and their disparity compared to using golden labels.

+Table \ref{tab:revision} presents various revision methods' performance under feature extraction and fine-tuning scenarios.
+We evaluate the MC-Shap metric exclusively in the feature extraction scenario, as computing MC-Shap in fine-tuning scenarios is prohibitively time-consuming.
+Note that the MUSH and Census datasets are tabular ones that do not have corresponding pre-trained models for fine-tuning, so we omit the fine-tuning results on these two datasets.
+Due to space limitations, we report the figures when Snorkel is used as the label model.
+The performance comparison results are similar when using the MV model.

-Table \ref{tab:revision} presents the performance of various revision methods.
-In the context of LF pruning, both the WeShap-based and accuracy-based methods emerge as frontrunners, showcasing an advantage of 1.7 to 2.7 points over alternative pruning strategies across various PWS model selections.
-When integrating fine-grained supervision, these methodologies continue to surpass traditional LF pruning techniques.
-Particularly, WeShap-F distinguishes itself by outshining all other baseline methods in 8 out of 10 datasets under the Snorkel-LogReg framework, with the MedAbs dataset witnessing the most substantial leap in performance, an 11.7-point increase.
-Even in scenarios where WeShap-F doesn't claim the leading spot, such as on the Youtube and Indoor-Outdoor datasets, it remains a formidable contender, trailing the top metric by a mere 0.2-0.7 points.
-On average, across ten datasets, WeShap-F significantly boosts downstream model accuracy by 10.7 points over the use of original LFs and exceeds the performance of state-of-the-art (SOTA) revision techniques by 4.8 points.
-For other PWS model configurations, WeShap continues to demonstrate its excellence, outdoing all competitors in 6 to 9 out of 10 datasets, thereby achieving an average enhancement of 3.1 to 5.0 points in downstream model accuracy compared to SOTA revision techniques.
+We first focus on the feature-extraction scenario.
+In the context of LF pruning, both the WeShap and MC-Shap methods emerge as frontrunners, showcasing an advantage of 1.3 points over alternative pruning strategies.
+The result indicates the effectiveness of the Shapley value in ranking LFs.
+When integrating fine-grained supervision, the fine-grained revision methodologies surpass traditional LF pruning techniques.
+Particularly, WeShap-F distinguishes itself by outshining all other baseline methods in 6 out of 9 datasets, with the MedAbs dataset witnessing the most substantial leap in performance, an 11.7-point increase.
+On average, across nine datasets, WeShap-F significantly boosts downstream model accuracy by 11.2 points over using original LFs and exceeds the performance of state-of-the-art (SOTA) revision techniques by 5.0 points.
+For the fine-tuning scenario, we observe similar trends, where WeShap outperforms other baseline methods in 6 out of 7 datasets and achieves competitive results in the remaining one, surpassing the performance of SOTA revision techniques by 3.9 points on average.